OualiAghiles/static-website-boilerplate/README.md

 ```

 ## Public tasks
-The project comes with two public tasks to execute: start and build.
+The project comes with two public tasks to execute: `start` and `build`.

 Use former when developing:
 ```shell